jl2922/fhash/README.md

 Fast hash map implementation in fortran

 ## Description
 Implemention of the GCC hashmap structure in Fortran.
-With the usage of macros, it can support any types of keys and values, as long as you implement (or the compiler provides) the corresponding equal operator(==), assignment operator(=) and the hash_value interface of the key type and the assignment operator of the value type.
+With the usage of macros, it can support any types of keys and values, as long as you implement (or the compiler provides) the corresponding `KEYS_EQUAL_FUNC` (defaults to `==`), assignment operator(=) and the hash_value interface of the key type and the assignment operator of the value type.

 ## Benchmarks